Tuition, Fees, and Other Expenses

 Course/Lab Fees: Various courses have lab fees attached.
 Go to http://nmsua.edu/business-office/tuition-fees/ for a listing of fees.

 Online Course Fee: Each credit of an online course has an additional $25.00 fee.

-Student Printer Usage Fee: A special general student printer usage fee will be assessed at the rate of $0.10 black & white per page, $0.25 color per page.
-At the beginning of each semester, (excluding summer), every NMSU-A student receives $5.00 (50 pages) free.
-Additional printing may be purchased at the Business Office.
-All printing accounts will be terminated at the end of summer with no reimbursement of unused funds.
-These printer access and printing fees apply to general printing carried out in the computer lab, library, and academic support center.
-Printing, as a requirement in the classroom, will be covered under applicable class fees rather than general fees.
+Student Printer Usage Fee: A general student printer usage fee will be assessed at the rate of $0.10 black & white per page, $0.25 color per page.
+At the beginning of each semester every NMSU-A student will receive $5.00 (50 pages black & white or 20 pages color) free.
+Additional printing can be purchased at the Business Office.
+All printing accounts will be terminated at the end of the academic year and the end of summer with no reimbursement of unused funds.
+The printing fees applies to general printing carried out in the Main Computer Lab located in SC 104, Library, and Academic Support Center.
+A max of $25 per month deposit limit.